citanus006/codeinstitute-project1-Jiris-bar/README.md

 - Version control system - I used git without any branching strategy in order to keep it simple
 - HTML & CSS layout
 - Documentation - this readme & git history
+- Documentation - licence (pick one from creative commons)
 - Drop down menu for mobile devices
 - UX and responsiveness
 - Github remote repository